'Access Hollywood': Donald Trump 'Said Every One Of Those Words' On Tape Trump Reportedly Now Calls Fake

 “I’m very embarrassed by it.
 I hate it.
 But it’s locker room talk, and it’s one of those things.
 I will knock the hell out of ISIS.
 We’re going to defeat ISIS.
 ISIS happened a number of years ago in a vacuum that was left because of bad judgment.
 And I will tell you, I will take care of ISIS,” Trump said in response to one question about the tape at the debate.

-But according to a New York Times report on Sunday, Trump has now privately claimed that he never even spoke the words he is heard to say on the tape, and that the recording is a forgery of some kind.
-The Times story said that two separate sources reported that Trump had told them the tape may be fake.
+But according to a New York Times report on Sunday, Trump has now privately claimed that he never even spoke the words he is heard to say on the tape and that the recording is a forgery of some kind.
+The Times story said that two separate sources reported that Trump had told them the tape might be fake.

 “(Trump) suggested to a senator earlier this year that it (i.e. the tape) was not authentic, and repeated that claim to an adviser more recently,” the Times reported.